 Planning: a centralized, data-driven strategy

 Each integrated marketing process starts with solid, data-driven planning.
-MRM with MARMIND® incorporates data from all relevant sources, integrates external systems (SAP hybris, Celum, etc.) as well as cloud-based tools (SharePoint, Dropbox, etc.) for a 360 ° overview.
-Based on this, strategic and operational goals, budgets and costs can be set, and (multi-channel) campaigns and individual actions for key touchpoints along the customer journey can be planned.
+MRM with MARMIND® incorporates data from all relevant sources, integrates external systems (Acoustic (IBM Watson), Celum, Google Analytics, etc.) for a 360 ° overview.
+Based on this, strategic and operational goals, budgets, and costs can be set, and (multi-channel) campaigns and individual actions for key touchpoints along the customer journey can be planned.
 Key figures for subsequent monitoring can also be defined.
 Creating a central marketing plan, on which individual campaigns and the collaboration of all participants can be based on.

 Organization: clear tasks and standardized processes

-MRM applications not only focus on standardization but also automation.
-As a partner of various specialists such as Dialogschmiede, IBM, etc. MARMIND® creates multi-channel customer journeys using drag and drop as well as automated campaigns.
+MRM applications not only focus on standardization but also on automation.
+As a partner of various specialists, such as IBM, MARMIND® creates multi-channel customer journeys using drag and drop as well as automated campaigns.
 In coordination with integrated CRM systems, all the important touchpoints along the customer journey can be targeted with campaigns and relevant content – essential points are the customer approach, the opportunity to contact and register, the purchase as well as feedback.

 Monitoring: Analyzing and optimizing with AI

 Integration with Acoustic (IBM Watson) Marketing also enables MARMIND® to intelligently monitor and evaluate the previously created customer journeys.
-Which parts performs particularly well, where do customers drop off and for what reasons?
+Which parts perform particularly well, where do customers drop off, and for what reasons?
 Which customer journeys are the most used, which investments are most worthwhile?
 Intelligent data analysis tools provide a quick, comprehensive overview of all channels, enabling timely, cost-effective control and evaluation of all activities.